Arab–Byzantine wars: Conquest of the Exarchate of Africa

-Muawiyah began consolidating the Arab territory from the Aral Sea to the western border of Egypt.
+Mu'awiya began consolidating the Arab territory from the Aral Sea to the western border of Egypt.
 He put a governor in place in Egypt at al-Fustat, and launched raids into Anatolia in 663.
 Then from 665 to 689 a new North African campaign was launched to protect Egypt "from flank attack by Byzantine Cyrene".
 An Arab army of 40,000 took Barca, defeating 30,000 Byzantines.

 A vanguard of 10,000 Arabs under Uqba ibn Nafi followed from Damascus.
 In 670, Kairouan (modern Tunisia) was established as a base for further invasions; Kairouan would become the capital of the Islamic province of Ifriqiya, and one of the main Arabo-Islamic religious centers in the Middle Ages.
-Then ibn Nafi "plunged into the heart of the country, traversed the wilderness in which his successors erected the splendid capitals of Fes and Morocco, and at length penetrated to the verge of the Atlantic and the great desert".
+Uqba "plunged into the heart of the country, traversed the wilderness in which his successors erected the splendid capitals of Fes and Morocco, and at length penetrated to the verge of the Atlantic and the great desert".

-In his conquest of the Maghreb, Uqba Ibn Nafi took the coastal cities of Bejaia and Tangier, overwhelming what had once been the Roman province of Mauretania where he was finally halted.
+In his conquest of the Maghreb, Uqba ibn Nafi took the coastal cities of Bejaia and Tangier, overwhelming what had once been the Roman province of Mauretania where he was finally halted.
 As the historian Luis Garcia de Valdeavellano explains:

 In their struggle against the Byzantines and the Berbers, the Arab chieftains had greatly extended their African dominions, and as early as the year 682 Uqba had reached the shores of the Atlantic, but he was unable to occupy Tangier, for he was forced to turn back toward the Atlas Mountains by a man who became known to history and legend as Count Julian.